pmcharrison/psynet-mirror/docs/deploy/aws_server_setup.rst

     On the AWS online console, navigate to the Route 53 service.
     On the Dashboard you can register a domain name.
 Note that different domain names come with different costs, and that registering a domain name can take from a few minutes to several hours.
-    Suppose we registered a domain name called ``psych-experiments.org``, and the AWS console tells us that the registration is complete.
-Now go to the 'Hosted zones' page, and select your domain name.
+    Before proceeding with the next steps, please wait until the AWS console tells you that the registration is complete.

+16. Now we will setup a subdomain to redirect incoming traffic to your EC2 instance.
+    The first part of this subdomain will correspond to your app name; so that we can support multiple apps, we will make this a wildcard, so that any app name is supported.
+    The second part of this subdomain will correspond to a name for your web server.
-    We are going to set this up assuming that you want potentially to have multiple servers under the same domain name, for example if you are working in a lab where each researcher has their own server.
+    This allows you to have multiple servers under the same domain name.

-    Let's imagine we are setting up a server for Bob.
+    In the below we will setup a subdomain for a server called 'bob' under the domain 'psych-experiments.org'.
+    In this scenario 'bob' would be the researcher's name (i.e. it's Bob's server), and 'psych-experiments.org' would be the domain name shared by everyone in the research group of which Bob is a member.

+    Go to the 'Hosted zones' page, and select your domain name.
     Click on Create record, then type `*.bob` under record name.
     This means Bob's experiments will have URLs like ``my-fun-app.bob.psych-experiments.org``.
     Set the record type to 'CNAME', and set the value to your instances Public IPv4 DNS